td0/floret-snitcher/README.md

 * sjson = _true_ or _false_

-   write the theme ID only or full link
+   write the theme ID only or full link within json output

 -tdh